François Gendron

-François Gendron (born November 3, 1944 in Val-Paradis, Quebec) is a politician and teacher in Quebec, Canada.
+François Gendron (born November 3, 1944, in Val-Paradis, Quebec) is a politician and teacher in Quebec, Canada.
 He was a Member of National Assembly of Quebec for the riding of Abitibi-Ouest.
-He has represented the Parti Québécois from 1976 to 2018.
+He represented the Parti Québécois from 1976 to 2018.

 Gendron went to the Université Laval and obtained diplomas in pedagogy and administration.
-He was then a teacher at Cité Étudiante Polyno in La Sarre, a coordinator at the Commission scolaire Lalonde, and an education School counsellor.
+He was then a teacher at Cité Étudiante Polyno in La Sarre, a coordinator at the Commission scolaire Lalonde, and a school counsellor.
 He was a municipal councillor from 1973 to 1976 in La Sarre and was the founder of the Education Workers Union of Northwestern Quebec in 1967.